abpframework/abp/docs/en/UI/Blazor/Global-Features.md

 # Blazor UI: Global Features
 `GlobalFeatureManager` allows you to check the global features in your Blazor applications.

-> This document only explains the JavaScript API.
-See the [Global Features](../../Global-Features.md) document to understand the ABP Global Features system.

 ## Usage

 ```html